 Homemade cornbread is always such a treat.
 Even though it's an easy recipe, making it is usually an afterthought.
 I always seem to base it around another recipe, usually the main course, and make it right before serving dishes such as our favorite chili or soup.
 But this recipe is worthy of a dish being made to accompany it or just to enjoy as an afternoon snack!
 It so delicious that the likelihood of any leftover cornbread is small.

 With this air fry cornbread recipe, you can skip the Jiffy cornbread mix and make it homemade in about the same amount of time.
-Pour a touch of maple syrup on top to make it a little bit sweet or add some diced jalapeno pepper for a spicy version, but either way it makes a great side dish!
+Pour a touch of maple syrup on top to make it a little bit sweet or add some diced jalapeño pepper for a spicy version, but either way it makes a great side dish!
 We love it with a batch of these Crockpot Cowboy Beans!

 Can You Really Bake In The Air Fryer?